 Another tool used when you are in financial distress is debt reduction.
 This approach does not involve the courts, rather it relies on the direct negotiation of your debts with creditors.
 Having a skilled negotiator on your side can allow you to reduce your overall debts and monthly payments considerably.

-When you’re trying to handle so many tasks at once — not to mention customers and daily tasks — it’s tempting to put off the tough decisions.
-However, it’s crucial that you never lose sight of the big picture — how each of those choices will affect your business down the road.
+When you’re trying to handle so many tasks at once in regards to your business — not to mention customers and additional daily duties — it’s tempting to put off the tough decisions.
+However, it’s crucial that you never lose sight of the bigger picture and how each of those choices will affect your business down the road.
 That’s where I come in.
-I know the business industry, and I know what steps you need to take in order to ensure that you’re making choices that will stand strong now and in the future.
+I know the business industry like the back of my hand, and I know what steps you need to take in order to ensure that you’re making choices that will stand strong now and in the future.

-Clients come to me with a variety of queries.
-Some need help getting started, some have run into an unexpected legal dispute, and others have been hit with the realization that their business may fall to the wayside if they don’t make a succession plan.
+Clients come to me with a variety of queries, from guidance with their business ventures to taking control of their finances.
+Some need help getting started, some have run into an unexpected legal dispute, and others have been hit with the realization that their life may fall to the wayside if they don’t make a succession plan.
 At every stage, I offer guidance and support.

 Each decision you make has the potential to impact your business later on.
 That’s why it’s vital to elicit the help of a seasoned legal professional.
 Before you sign any contracts, before you take part in negotiations, before you enter into any new agreements — consult with your attorney.

 Succession planning is one aspect of running a business that many owners fail to consider until they’re much older.
 Really, though, it’s an important piece of the puzzle.
 There’s nothing more disheartening than the thought of putting in all that work now just to have your business disappear after you’re gone.
 You’re building a legacy.
 Make sure you’re taking steps to protect it, too.